 - The Continuous Diagnostics and Mitigation (CDM) Program - Tools and Continuous Monitoring as a Service (CMaaS) BPAs provide specialized information technology (IT) tools and CMaaS to combat cyber threats in the civilian ".gov" networks.

 To learn more, visit Cooperative Purchasing FAQs.
 In GSA eLibrary, look for special item numbers (SINs) that say “Subject to Cooperative Purchasing.”
 Participating partners are identified by a “Coop Purch” logo in eLibrary and GSA Advantage!®

-Participation in the Cooperative Purchasing Program is voluntary.
-To ensure you receive the best value from Schedule contractors GSA recommends, but does not require, that state and local purchasing officials follow Schedule ordering procedures in Federal Acquisition Regulation 8.4.
+NOTE: Participation in the Cooperative Purchasing Program is voluntary.
+To ensure you receive the best value from Schedule contractors, GSA recommends, but does not require, that state and local purchasing officials follow Schedule ordering procedures in Federal Acquisition Regulation 8.4.
 All entities should follow the ordering and competitive procedures that meet their local procurement regulations.